codex-academy/SortAndSearch/pages/nodes_and_pointers.md

     mango.next = banana;ß
 ```

-Now that you have a list of fruits.
+Now that you have a list of fruits, experiment a bit:

-Experiment a bit:

 ```javascript
 //let's print out 'apple'